rgglez/fc-exchange-rate-update/README.md

 * A sample *Dockerfile* in provided, which you might adjust to your use case.
 * A sample *requirements.txt* file is provided, which you might adjust to your use case.
 * The free API has certain quota, so setup the "cronjob" to be run every hour.
-* Aliyun refers to Alibaba Cloud Services, but this code can be addapted easily to run in AWS Lambda, for instance.
+* Aliyun refers to Alibaba Cloud Services, but this code can be easily adapted to run in AWS Lambda, for instance.
 * I am **not** affiliated in any way to Exchange-Rate-API.
 I found their API handy for some of my projects.
 You should check if their service suits your use case, both technically and legally.
 * Please **read** the LICENSE file.